KohakuBlueleaf/LyCORIS/README.md

   For your convenience, some example `toml` files for kohya LyCORIS training are provided in [example/training_configs/kohya](example_configs/training_configs/kohya).

 #### HCP-Diffusion

+**The support for HCP-Diffusion has been dropped on LyCORIS3.0.0, we will wait until HCP side finish the implementation of new wrapper**

 You can use this package's hcp module to run HCP-Diffusion's training script to train lycoris module for SD models